jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day1.rst

 .. code:: lean

-  -- P is a proposition
+  -- Let P be a Proposition.
-  variables P Q:Prop

-  --BEGIN--
-  -- (P or Q) if and only if (Q or P). example : P ∨ Q ↔ Q ∨ P :=
+  -- P is true if and only if (P or P) is true. example (P : Prop) : P ↔ P ∨ P :=
   begin
     sorry,
   end
-  --END--